-Helianth is providing Technical Assistance to the California Department of Conservation on its initiative to increase equity and inclusion of underrepresented groups in its Sustainable Agricultural Land Conservation program, or SALC.
+Helianth is providing Technical Assistance to the California Department of Conservation on its initiative to increase equity and inclusion of underrepresented groups in its Sustainable Agricultural Lands Conservation program, or SALC.

 Our goal is to increase the degree to which socially disadvantaged farmers and ranchers are included in projects funded by the SALC program.
 We are doing this by identifying barriers and opportunities for engaging these groups, defining strategies that can be used by grant applicants to better engage and benefit these groups, conducting training to help potential grant applicants improve their engagement of these groups, and finally, providing technical support for grant applications that demonstrate effective inclusion of diverse perspectives (in particular, those of socially disadvantaged farmers and ranchers).

-However, the Department has identified a critical need to build capacity and expertise among stakeholders and eligible applicants so that more meaningful engagement and increased program participation among historically underrepresented groups can occur.
+However, the Department has identified a critical gap in where benefits are being realized.
+It is investing in efforts to build capacity and expertise among underrepresented stakeholders and eligible applicants so that conservation of agricultural lands can be more equitable across the state.

 Helianth’s support of these efforts will result in greater diversity among those receiving funding for, and benefiting from, the State’s support for agricultural lands conservation.